Routing Design Rule Types Available for PCB Layout in Altium Designer

 • Fanout_Default - with a query of All.

-• To fanout the pads of a component, make sure that there is no polygon pours under this component on any layer.
+• To fanout the pads of a component, ensure there are no polygon pours under this component on any layer.
 Polygons can be shelved before creating fanouts and restored afterward.

 Differential Pairs Routing